IsoLinearCHiP/docs/get-started/permissions.md

 ---
-description: How to manage tables read/writes
+description: How to manage tables read/write permissions
 ---

 # Permissions